 Early start

-Here I am at Edinburgh Airport, writing a very quick blog post before James, Ally and I fly to Paris CDG for our weekend in Belgium and France.
+Here I am at Edinburgh Airport, writing a very quick blog post before James, Ally and I fly to Paris CDG for our holiday in Belgium and France.
 We will meet Cat in Paris, who is flying there from Heathrow.
 Ally has just purchased some sort of broth with duck gyozas in it for his breakfast, while James is in the queue at Caffè Nero to get us coffee and pastries.
 I’m excited and not particularly tired; I was early to bed last night but unfortunately didn’t get straight to sleep because I was thinking about our journey.
 We got up at 3.30 a.m. and drove to Edinburgh Airport on quiet roads.

 Yesterday was very busy.
 We visited Grandma and stocked up her fridge with tasty treats, I had various other errands as well as packing, James did a lot of gardening, I had coffee with Doreen and even managed to Cambuslang book club for an hour last night!